Ask Dr. Geier – Is an MRI necessary to diagnose an ACL injury?

 For instance, knowing whether or not there is a coexisting meniscus tear isn’t always required, as the surgeon is prepared to trim or repair the meniscus if a tear is found.
 On the other hand, if the surgeon suspects multiple ligaments are injured, an MRI might be warranted, as that knowledge would potentially change the surgical plan.

-I would point out that ordering an MRI for an acute knee injury is not necessarily wrong.
+I would point out that ordering an MRI necessary for an ACL tear is not necessarily wrong.
 I know I have questioned the routine use of MRI studies for evaluation of knee pain in every single patient previously.
 If the diagnosis of ACL tear is unclear, if there is concern for a multi-ligament knee injury, or if athletes, parents, or sports teams specifically want one, I think that an MRI can be useful.